 So you were having a moment and you messed up.
 Maybe you couldn’t afford something you really, really wanted or maybe you just simply felt you could get away with it?
 Either way, you were caught and now you’re in a mess that will need to be dealt with.
 This article isn’t meant to shame you.
-After all, we’ve all done bad things from time to time as humans, but knowing how to handle your stealing conviction is important.
+After all, we’ve all done bad things from time to time as humans, but knowing how to handle the criminal defense for your stealing conviction is important.
 Listed below are a few basic FAQs on stealing charges.
 Use these to help you make the best decision for your case.

 1. What should you say or do when you initially get caught?